emissary-ingress/emissary/reference/core/load-balancer.md

 For more information on the different policies and the implications, see [load balancing strategies in Kubernetes](https://blog.getambassador.io/load-balancing-strategies-in-kubernetes-l4-round-robin-l7-round-robin-ring-hash-and-more-6a5b81595d6c).

 ## Round Robin
-When a policy is set to `round_robin`, Ambassador Edge Stack discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests with round robin scheduling.
+When `policy` is set to `round_robin`, Ambassador Edge Stack discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests with round robin scheduling.
 To specify this:

 ```yaml
 apiVersion: getambassador.io/v1